 So, if you come from a lower income, chances are, the percentage of college costs to your total income would be a high ratio.

 But that does not mean those who have higher incomes shouldn’t apply.
-For example, if two students’ have parents with the same income, say $100,000, but one student is attending a community college while the other is attending an expensive private university.
-In this case, the student attending a private university student is more likely to receive financial aid.
+Let’s say for example, there are two different students whose parents earn the same income, say $100,000, but one student is attending a community college while the other is attending an expensive private university.
+In this case, the student attending a private university is more likely to receive financial aid.
 You can learn more about this here.

 In other words, regardless of your income, you should apply for FAFSA.
 It’s free to apply, and you definitely won’t receive any aid if you don’t try.